sayed3li97/ToDoApp-Android/README.md

 # ToDoApp
 Simple Android To-do app.
-One Activity that displays a list of data which is stored in an Array List.
+One Activity displays a list of data that is stored in an Array List.
-A Flotation Action Button (FAB) is used to show a dialog box with an input field for the user to add new items to his list.
+A Flotation Action Button (FAB) shows a dialog box with an input field for the user to add new items to his list.
-This project is part of a workshop titled "Introduction to Android" aimed to help beginners get into Android.
+This project is part of a workshop titled "Introduction to Android" to help beginners get into Android.

 # Screenshots
 <img src="/screenshot/screenshot1.png" width="220" height="400"> <img src="/screenshot/screenshot2.png" width="220" height="400">
 <img src="/screenshot/screenshot3.png" width="220" height="400">

-# Step to re-crearte
+# Step to re-create

 1. Create a new project in Android Studio (Choose the Empty Activity)
 2. [Dwnload this Image](app/src/main/res/drawable/plus.png) and insert it into the drawable folder inside your project
 3. Navigate to app/res/layout/activity_main.xml
-4. Open the "Text" view and the replace the xml code with the below code The Code below will add to elements to the Layout:
+4. Open the "Text" view and replace the XML code with the below Code The Code below will add to elements to the Layout:
     1. ListView that will display all the data in a List
     2. A FAB button